 - Received the 2013 U.S. Water Prize for our water quality trading program

 - Received special recognition in 2012 for advancing water quality trading by Oregon Association of Clean Water Agencies

 - Generated the first compliance-grade phosphorus credits in Oregon through a partnership with PacifiCorp and the Klamath Basin Rangeland Trust, by implementing a half-mile of livestock exclusion fencing.
-This action reduces approximately 5 lbs. of phosphorus inputs and 15 lbs. of nitrogen inputs each year into the Sprague River, a tributary to Upper Klamath Lake which currently contains high levels of these nutrients.
+This action reduces approximately five lbs. of phosphorus inputs and 15 lbs. of nitrogen inputs each year into the Sprague River, a tributary to Upper Klamath Lake, which currently contains high levels of these nutrients.

-- The Freshwater Trust has active credit contracts with five regulated entities in Oregon, a contract for compliance-grade watershed stewardship in Idaho, and is engaged in developing similar temperature and phosphorus credit trading programs in Idaho and California.
+- The Freshwater Trust has active credit contracts with six regulated entities in Oregon, a contract for compliance-grade watershed stewardship in Idaho, and is engaged in developing similar temperature and phosphorus credit trading programs in Washington, Idaho and California.

 For a natural compliance solution to work, the regulated entity and the regulator have to agree on the program’s design and the solution must be scientifically and legally durable.
 Our staff of scientists, attorneys and restoration professionals work to bring together and communicate supporting science and policy to underpin successful programs.
 For example, the federal Clean Water Act provides authority for Environmental Protection Agency (EPA), states and tribes to develop a variety of programs and activities to control inputs, thus paving the way for regulators to review and approve new approaches such as water quality trading.
 We work with regulators at the state and federal levels to develop standardized guidelines and procedures that can be applied regionally to watershed-based programs.
 Before a trading program is available to a regulated entity, the public has the chance to comment on a draft permit.
 We can also support the communication of program benefits to local stakeholder groups.